 Overview

 This essay examines the current status of sensational interests and their relationship with offending in adolescence.
 The essay describes sensational interests, their measurement and how they came to be associated with criminal behavior.
-New research, which addresses the complexity of the relationship is discussed and recommendations are made for further developments in the field.
+New research, which addresses the complexity of the relationship, is discussed and recommendations are made for further developments in the field.

 Defining Sensational Interests